Captain-Levi-007/CTF_Writeups/Root-Me/CC_level4.md

 5C:\Users\JOHNDO~1\AppData\Local\Temp\TEMP23\tcprelay.exeg[j
 ```

-- See the first line the tcprelay isattacking the internal service ait port 3389
+- See the first line, the tcprelay is attacking the internal service at port 3389
 - so the password for lab is 192.168.0.22:3389
 **192.168.0.22:3389**